The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Multi-Dimensional Extension

 The scalar analysis extends to systems with multiple maintenance channels.
 For vector allocation $\bm{\kappa} = (\kappa_1, \ldots, \kappa_m)$ with total maintenance $\kappa_{\mathrm{tot}} = \sum_i \kappa_i$, suppose the reliability function factorizes or admits a sufficient statistic in $\kappa_{\mathrm{tot}}$: $R(\bm{\kappa}) = R(\kappa_{\mathrm{tot}})$.

 The first-order conditions for maximizing $(1 - \kappa_{\mathrm{tot}})R(\kappa_{\mathrm{tot}})$ yield the same Stiffness-Odds Identity with $\kappa_{\mathrm{tot}}$ replacing $\kappa$:

-The band $[0.30, 0.50]$ therefore applies to \emph{total} maintenance allocation regardless of its decomposition across channels.
+The band $[0.30, 0.50]$ therefore applies to \emph{total} maintenance allocation regardless of its decomposition across channels, provided the sufficient-statistic assumption holds.
 The internal allocation among $\kappa_i$ depends on the marginal reliabilities $\partial R / \partial \kappa_i$, but the aggregate constraint persists.
 This result is relevant for systems where maintenance takes multiple forms (e.g., temporal redundancy, spatial redundancy, and active error correction in fault-tolerant computing).